Plant care

 Watering

 Water herb garden depends on the herb.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Mediterranean herbs prefer dry, sandy soil with infrequent deep watering.
 Tender herbs need consistent moisture.
 Group by water need.

 Soil and pot